 I’ve treated many women with melasma (including my wife).

-Melasma, also referred to as the mask of pregnancy, is a condition which is thought to be caused by excess estrogen which can stimulate your melanocytes (12).
+Melasma also referred to as the mask of pregnancy, is a condition that is thought to be caused by excess estrogen which can stimulate your melanocytes (12).

 Melanocytes produce melanin which causes pigmentation in your skin.

 This condition tends to cause discoloration and hyperpigmentation of the skin on the face in certain patterns.

 How do birth control pills contribute to melasma?